orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 ### Step 2 deploy a simple application

 Let’s run our first app on Kubernetes with the kubectl run command.
-The run command creates automatically a new deployment for the specified container.
+The `run` command creates a new deployment for the specified container.
 This is the simpliest way of deploying a container.

 ```bash
 kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --port=8080